winft/kdisplay/CONTRIBUTING.md

 Wayland compositor.
 How this can be achieved depends on the compositor.

-For *KWinFT* see the respective section in its documentation on [runtime logging][kwinft-log].
+For *Theseus' Ship* see the respective section in its documentation on [runtime logging][theseus-ship-log].

 ### Debugging with GDB
 In case the KDE daemon or the KDisplay KCM crash, the GNU Debugger (GDB) can often provide valuable information about the crash in the form of a backtrace.

-For more information see KWinFT's [documentation about GDB][kwinft-debug-gdb].
+For more information see Theseus' Ship's [documentation about GDB][theseus-ship-debug-gdb].
 Most of it can be applied to applications making use of Disman directly and that often in an easier fashion.
 For example for starting KDisplay directly with GDB simply issue from a terminal emulator in your